OlgaMatosova/duzy/README.md

-# admin panel for creating interactive video
+# admin panel for creating interactive video using Angular 4/5